If bikes ruled the world

-On the 28th of February Pakhuis de Zwijger organized a programme about the role and place of cyclists in European Urban Space.
-Amsterdam, Copenhagen and London are cycling cities, however, all three in a different fashion.
-The cities have their own way of using public space, in which cyclists hold a different role and place.
-What can these cities learn from each other?
-We are setting on a tour through these three different cities and perspectives to find out.
+Amsterdam, Copenhagen en London are cycling cities, however, all three in a different fashion.
+The cities have their own way of using public space, in which cyclists get a different role and place.
+This Bike & City we are touring through Europe’s different cities and perspectives to find out.